Supply Side Of The Trade In Endangered Species

 Basic Income Linked to Conservation

-We advocate for making a Basic Income the default option for supporting poor communities in areas with high ecological value.
+For example, Nature Needs More advocates for making a Basic Income linked to Conservation the default option for supporting poor communities in areas with high ecological value.
 If people don’t have to worry about food security and access to cash to pay school fees and medicine, illegal poaching, hunting and harvesting will be greatly reduced.
 In addition, a basic income could be used in a number of countries around the world to deal with everything from human-wildlife conflict (e.g. Elephant-Human Conflict in Sri Lanka) to dealing with the changes needed due to climate change (e.g. Australia).